djerveren/rss2slack/README.md

 Webhooks*](https://api.slack.com/incoming-webhooks)
  integration to be enabled for Slack.

-The plugin is written in Perl and requires modules:
+The plugin is written in Perl and requires the following modules:
 * JSON
 * XML::XPath
 * Getopt::Long